 4. Divide dough in half and roll each lot between sheets of baking paper to 5mm thick.

-Place gingerbread men 2cm apart and bake one tray at a time for 8mins.
-If you rolled your dough thinner or if you like them a bit more chewier try baking for 6 mins.
+Place gingerbread men 2cm apart and bake one tray at a time for 6mins.
+If you rolled your dough thinner or if you like them a bit more chewier try baking for 5 mins or watch till edges become golden.

 Cool cooked biscuits on tray for five minutes before transferring to a wire rack to cool completely.